Want to find out more about camping and hiking in the Grampians? Then read on!

 As it was Easter weekend there were a lot of people around but there was still a feeling of peacefulness.
 Maybe it was the crisp mountain air.

-It was a gloriously sunny day and I enjoyed wandering aimlessly between the stalls selling local produce, skin care, arts and crafts.
-One stall was selling feijoas – my favourite fruit in the world.
+It was a gloriously sunny day and I enjoyed wandering aimlessly between the stalls selling local produce, skincare, arts, and crafts.
+One stall was selling feijoas – my favorite fruit in the world.

 This was thoroughly exciting as you rarely find feijoas in Australia although they grow everywhere in New Zealand.
 The only two times that I have seen them over here has been in Victoria – probably because the climate there is more like New Zealand’s.